Five Potluck Hacks You Need

 The Cream Cheese Solution

 Top a block of cream cheese with orange marmalade and serve with ginger snaps–Wheat Thins work, too.
 The Cream Cheese solution is multi-faceted.
-Pretty much any kind of sauce poured over–salsa, marinara, pepper jam, cocktail sauce–paired with the right carrier (cookie or cracker) is a crowd pleaser.
+Pretty much any kind of sauce poured over–salsa, marinara, pepper jam, cocktail sauce–paired with the right carrier (see recommendations) is a crowd pleaser.

 Easy Peasy Peach Cobbler